ctjacobs/pyqso/README.md

 PyQSO depends on the following Debian packages:

 * gir1.2-gtk-3.0
-* python2.7
+* python3
-* python-gi-cairo (for log printing purposes)
+* python3-gi-cairo (for log printing purposes)

 The following extra packages are necessary to enable the grey line tool:

-* python-mpltoolkits.basemap
+* python3-mpltoolkits.basemap
-* python-numpy
+* python3-numpy
-* python-matplotlib (version 1.3.0 or later)
+* python3-matplotlib (version 1.3.0 or later)

-The following extra package is necessary to enable Hamlib support:
+* libxcb-render0-dev

-* python-libhamlib2
+* python3-cairocffi

 The following extra package is necessary to build the documentation:

-* python-sphinx
+* python3-sphinx

+There currently does not exist a Python 3-compatible Debian package for [Hamlib](http://www.hamlib.org).
+This library must be built manually to enable Hamlib support.

 Contact
 -------

-If you have any comments or questions about PyQSO, please send them via email to <c.jacobs10@imperial.ac.uk>.
+If you have any comments or questions about PyQSO, please send them via email to Christian Jacobs (2E0ICL) at <c.jacobs10@imperial.ac.uk>.